Search

 Interesting facts about Madrid airport

-Not only is this the country’s busiest, but it was its first airport.
-Today, you can reach five continents via a direct flight from its four runways.
+Want some trivia for your next stopover?
+Madrid’s airport is not just the country’s busiest but was also its first.
+Today, you can catch a direct flight to five different continents from its four runways.

 From many terminal areas (and clearly from two of its four runways), a long white cross covers one of the neighbouring hills.
 I used to wonder what this is, until I finally asked.
 As it turns out, this question gets asked multiple times a day at the airport’s information desks.

-It is a monument dedicated to the more than 1,000 people killed during the Paracuellos Massacre at that location in 1936 during the Spanish Civil War.
-A graveyard (not visible) is located at the bottom of that hill.
+It is a monument dedicated to the more than 1,000 people killed during the Paracuellos massacres there during the Spanish Civil War.
+A graveyard (not visible) is located at the bottom of the hill.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.